-If the animal organizations give care to uninjured or stray animals the place will overcrowd and it will increase the stress and overtime work among the organization's volunteers.
-So, foster homes will help animals to find them a foster volunteer family who will love and cares for them for a while or until they find the animals a new permanent home.
+If the animal organizations give care to uninjured or stray animals, the place will be overcrowded and it will increase the stress and overtime work among the organization's volunteers.
+So, foster homes will help animals to find a foster volunteer family who will love and care for them for a while or until they find the animals a new permanent home.

 This foster care will also help the pet parent who cannot be with them for a long time.
 For example, military officials.
-They can be with their pet only once in a month.
-So, foster care will be very useful for them.
-The foster volunteer family will care for their pet animal for a scheduled period.
+They can be with their pet only once a month.

 What Does It Take To Be a Better Fostering Care Person?

-It will help the animals to build trust with them.
-Individuals who are willing to volunteer foster must apply to the organization and should attend the training classes.
-The sponsoring organizations will conduct a home visit - which will check if the animal is with any problems and the vaccination of that animal is up-to-date.
+It will help the animals to build trust in them.
+Individuals who are willing to volunteer to foster must apply to the organization and should attend the training classes.
+The sponsoring organizations will conduct a home visit - which will check if the animal has any problems and if the vaccination of that animal is up-to-date.